 One of the main purposes of a tent is to protect the user from inclement weather or to shade them from the heat of the sun during the hot summer days.
-While each of these tents offers a measure of protection from the elements through the use of such things as rain-fly or shields, water resistant materials, and the ground tarps and footprints to protect the user from the cold ground.
+While each of these tents offers a measure of protection from the elements through the use of such things as rain-fly or shields, water-resistant materials, and the ground tarps and footprints to protect the user from the cold ground.

 Of course, the overall cost of the summer tent is another important factor to consider when buying one.
 Depending on the size of the tent, and the materials used to create it, the price can be relatively cheap to moderately expensive.
 Chances are there would be a summer tent that fits into your budget.

 As stated earlier, one of the main purposes of a summer tent is to offer protection from the elements and the environment.
-Therefore it’s important to understand that different tents are designed to be used in different types of environment.
+Therefore it’s important to understand that different tents are designed to be used in different types of environments.
 Therefore, if you know that you will be primarily using your tent in a beach environment, a tent which is lightweight and offers superior ventilation would be a great choice.
 If, on the other hand, you know that your summer adventures include time spent in the woods or in the mountains, having a tent that will protect you from animals, and the weather may be a better option.

 Each tent is rated for the number of people that can use it.
 For the most part, tents are rated for a single person, two people, three to four, or even eight or more.
 So it is important to take into account the number of people that will be using the tent at one time.
 If your adventure is a solo one, then a tent rated for one or two people should provide more than enough.
 If your adventure involves a group, then it’s a good idea to get a tent that will accommodate one person more than what you’re expecting.

-Q: What exactly is a free-standing tent?
+q: What exactly is a free-standing tent?

 As the name implies, a free standing tent is one that does not need to rely on the environment to be erected.
 Some summer tents, unlike the ones listed here require the use of trees, rocks, or vehicles to act as an anchor point for their guy lines to make sure that the tent remains erect.

 How can I keep animals, such as bears, coyotes or snakes from trying to get into my tent while I’m sleeping?